NYPL/locations-app/test/readme.md

   npm install protractor --save

-When cloning this repo and running tests, just run
+When cloning this repo to run tests, just run in the root directory

-  npm install
+  sudo npm install

 to get protractor.